The Colorado Crane Conservation Coalition is dedicated to the conservation and protection of Sandhill Cranes in Colorado.

 Aldo Leopold, the famous conservationist, wrote in a Sand County Almanac, “our appreciation for the crane grows with the slow unraveling of earthly history.
 His tribe, we now know, stems out of the remote Eocene.
 The other members of the fauna in which he originated are long since entombed within the hills.
 When we hear his call we hear no mere bird.
 We hear the trumpet in the orchestra of evolution.
 He is the symbol of our untamable past, of that incredible sweep of millennia which underlies and conditions the daily affairs of birds and men.”
 Once you have heard the call of a crane, you will remember it forever.

-Please join us for the fifth annual Yampa Valley Crane Festival September 8-11, 2016 in Steamboat Springs and Hayden, Colorado.
-The complete festival schedule is now available.
+Please join us for the 6th annual Yampa Valley Crane Festival August 31 – September 3, 2017 in Steamboat Springs and Hayden, Colorado.
+The complete festival schedule will be posted as soon as it is finalized.

 To learn more about our other programs, please explore the rest of this website.